 The North East has a long and proud tradition in mechanical engineering.
-From the roots laid down by pioneers such as Stephenson, Armstrong and Parsons, we now draw on a number of subject disciplines such as bioengineering, engineering mathematics, MEMS (microelectromechanical systems), mechatronics, manufacturing, power and transmission systems, railway research, robotics, smart materials, thermal systems and multiphase flows to meet the mechanical engineering challenges of the twenty-first century.
+From the roots laid down by pioneers such as Stephenson, Armstrong and Parsons, we continue their tradition of continuous invention and development in areas including:

 The Design, Manufacturing and Materials research group focuses on the design, rapid prototyping, development, analysis and modelling of novel materials, structures and processes.